Warning: Spoilers Off applies to Awesome pages. Proceed at your own risk.

 - Thawne coaching Barry on how tap into the Speed Force by telling him to vibrate at the same frequency as air.
 The result leads to Barry running through a truck and getting rid of the bomb bracelet on his arm:

-- Considering that the bomb will go off if he runs below 600 miles/hour or forcibly take it off, it's a relief that Barry didn't have to run forever to prevent the explosion.
+- Considering that the bomb will go off if he runs below 600 miles/hour or forcibly takes it off, it's a relief that Barry doesn't have to run forever to prevent the explosion.

 - The end of the episode: Barry figuring out from said coaching that "Wells" is in fact the Reverse-Flash.

 - Another crossover episode with Arrow is expected to be chock full of awesome moments: